 Children’s language skills at school entry are a fundamental prerequisite for literacy, and are shaped by the quantity and quality of the language input that children experience in the home, including during shared book reading.
 Parent-child interactions involving spoken language and/or print are the primary mechanism by which children acquire the building blocks of literacy, i.e. words, sentence structures, narratives and print forms, before they learn to read formally at school.
 Sensitive, developmentally appropriate parental scaffolding of code-related skills can facilitate important emergent literacy skills before children start school.
 The Home Literacy Model highlights the complementary contributions of these meaning-related and code-related experiences to children’s early literacy trajectories.

 The quantity and quality of the language and literacy experiences that children encounter at home are shaped by a number of person-level and contextual factors.
 Parents’ own literacy skills, experiences and beliefs affect the way they interact with their children around print.
-Family health issues can also constrain the opportunities for literacy-relevant interactions at home.
-A large body of evidence indicates that family socioeconomic status predicts children’s language and early literacy skills at school entry, and that this association is partly explained by variation in the frequency and nature of parent-child interactions in the home.
+Family health issues and financial hardship can also constrain the opportunities for literacy-relevant interactions at home.
+A large body of evidence indicates that family SES predicts children’s language and early literacy skills at school entry, and that this association is partly explained by variation in the frequency and nature of parent-child interactions in the home.
 Importantly, the links between parent, child, and “environmental” factors are likely to reflect gene-environment correlation mechanisms; strong causal interpretation of the link between home environment and children’s skills, without control for genetic confounds, risks unwarranted parent blaming (Hart et al., 2021).
 More research beyond western societies is needed in order to understand how these factors interact to determine children’s early literacy development in diverse sociocultural contexts.

 Children embark on the process of learning to read at school having had widely differing experiences of language and print through the preschool years.
 There is a growing body of evidence to suggest that parent-child interaction is an appropriate target for interventions seeking to close the gap in reading readiness between children from different demographic groups when they start school, although effect sizes are small and can vary considerably between studies.
 Interventions that show promise range from book-gifting, to environmental messaging, to more intensive family literacy programmes.
 Good quality childcare settings can also play a crucial role in reducing inequality of access to literate cultural capital.
 Levelling the playing field to allow more children to enter formal education with the skills they need to learn to read remains a concern of educationalists and policy-makers around the world.